 Advantages multiple products per Scrum team for The organization

-There is a limit in capacity of people / teams.
+- There is a limit in capacity of people and teams.
 So multiple teams can be a solution.
+At least most products are clearly addressed.

 Disadvantages/concerns multiple products per Scrum team for The organization